-The aim of the Shipton Volunteers is to maintain, enhance and improve aspects of the village.
+The Shipton Volunteers have been going since 2007 and are aim is to maintain, enhance and improve aspects of the village.

-There are two morning sessions held each month and participation is welcomed for just part or all of each session.
+There are two morning sessions held each month.
+We meet at 9am and finish around 11.00 to 11.30am, that includes a coffee break with home made goodies!!
+Participation is welcomed for just part or all of each session.
 Tasks performed are varied and accommodate all levels of energy and skill.
 It’s a great way of meeting new people.

 If you would like to join us or learn more about the Volunteers please get in touch with Carole Arnold.